NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Off-Gassing Test

-The Saatva Classic mattress ships uncompressed.
+Off-gassing on the Saatva Classic is none.
+This mattress ships uncompressed.
 As a result, by the time it arrives at your home any off-gassing that may have occurred is already finished.

 Initial Smell Strength